swook/EnhanceLinks/README.md

 EnhanceLinks is a [plugin](http://vanillaforums.org/addon/browse/plugins) written in Javascript for [Vanilla](http://vanillaforums.org/), an open-source forum software written in PHP.

-EnhanceLinks links into nicer looking links.
+EnhanceLinks transforms links into nicer looking links.

-This can involve
+This involves
-- Prepending favicons
+- Prepend favicon image of host